 - Set out plans and costs for fares, ticketing and modal integration.
 Ultimately the strategy aims to see multi-modal ticketing.

 - Set out how they will achieve the objectives of the national strategy, including growing bus use, and include a detailed plan for delivery.

-For this strategy and initial pilots to be successful, LTAs will ultimately need to achieve 3 things:
+For this strategy and initial pilots to be successful, LTAs will ultimately need to achieve three things:

-Ultimately, success of these schemes will be based on whether value was gained from the upfront investment.
+Ultimately, the success of these schemes will be based on whether the value was gained from the upfront investment.

 For small scale pilots, this is often tricky as many benefits are felt when services operate at scale – but data and customer feedback can help us understand the ROI.